unfold_more

 As far as sleeping is concerned, the best position is of course on the back, from birth until the age of one.
 Choose a bed with bars, ideal for air circulation and allowing baby to see through, so he doesn't feel locked in or isolated.

-Also, make sure not to pile up toys and stuffed animals in your baby's bed, only the cuddly toy is allowed to sleep with him!
+Also, make sure not to pile toys or stuffed animals in your baby's bed—only their favorite comfort toy should sleep with them!

 Tipi beds are not recommended before the age of 18 months.
 After this age, they can however be a good solution for children to acquire a certain autonomy.
 Indeed, the bed placed on the ground allows them to easily go to bed and get up alone.
 In addition, Tipi beds are customizable and can be decorated to create a playful sleeping area.

-If you want to decorate the room with a mobile, don't place it directly over your child's head, but rather over their feet.
+If you want to decorate the room with a mobile, place it above your child's feet rather than directly over their head.

 For the mattress, pediatricians recommend a semi-firm density for a good support, make sure that it is perfectly adapted to the dimensions of the bed so that there is no space between the mattress and the structure of the bed.
 Favour mattresses made of natural materials, guaranteed without chemical treatment offering a healthier sleep and without diffusion of products harmful to baby's health.

-Wait until your child is over 18 months old to use a comforter and a pillow.
-For toddlers, choose a fitted sheet made of natural material and a sleeping bag that keeps baby's body warm while leaving him free to move around, even if he moves around a lot during his sleep, he won't risk uncovering himself or being woken up by the cold sensation.
+Wait until your child is over 18 months old before using a comforter and pillow.
+For toddlers, use a fitted sheet made from natural materials and a sleeping bag that keeps your baby's body warm while allowing them freedom to move.
+Even if they are active sleepers, they won't risk uncovering themselves or being woken by the chill.

-To help your baby fall asleep, it is important to get him/her used to sleeping in the dark.
-If he/she is afraid of the dark (often around the age of 8-9 months), opt for a small nightlight but never leave the light on.
+To help your baby fall asleep, it's important to get them used to sleeping in the dark.
+If they're afraid of the dark (often around 8-9 months old), choose a small nightlight, but never leave the main light on.

-By following these tips you will create a cozy little cocoon for your child and an atmosphere conducive to restful sleep.
+By following these tips, you'll create a cozy cocoon for your child and an environment that encourages restful sleep.